Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 ## The [Global] section

 Parameters in this section apply to the server as a whole.
 Parameters denoted by a (G) below are must be set in this section.
+A parameter denoted by both (G) and (V) may be set here in the global section of the configuration as a default for all volumes; a volume section (or selected **vol preset**) may override it.

 ## The [Homes] section